Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 1. After encountering an error, further calls to Live Capture go to Manual Capture.

 	This behavior is intended, and is not an issue.
 This behavior has been the intended workflow since release.

+1. The following "wasm streaming compile failed: TypeError: Failed[...]" is printed in console.

+	You can ignore these warnings.
+If you want to prevent the warnings, set the file type for the .wasm files to application/wasm in your server/cdn configuration.

 1. When using Passive Liveness camera on Google Chrome for Android, the camera defaults to the back-facing instead of the front-facing camera.